Lesson Plan

 This Conflict in Alabama in the 1830s: Native Americans, Settlers, and Government lesson plan also includes:

 To better understand the Indian Removal Act of 1830, class members examine primary source documents including letters written by Alabama governors and the Cherokee chiefs.
-The lesson is part of a unit on the expansion of the United States in the 1800s.
+The instructional activity is part of a unit on the expansion of the United States in the 1800s.

 CCSS: Adaptable